aomlomics/tourmaline/wiki/qiime2-2023.5/3-Setup.md

     --o-trimmed-sequences trimmed_remove_primers_wild.qza
     ```

-3. Run cutadapt again on your trimmed reads, this time trimming primers off the front and only keeping trimmed sequences containing primers.
+3. Run cutadapt again on your trimmed reads, this time trimming primers off the front and **only keeping trimmed sequences containing primers**.
+If this removes too many reads, you can try it withought the '--p-discard-untrimmed' option.

     ```
     qiime cutadapt trim-paired \